Joseph Hughes (musician): Background

-In 1987, The Lover Speaks would release a cover of Dusty Springfield's "I Close My Eyes and Count to Ten" as their next single, but it was not a commercial success.
+In 1987, the Lover Speaks released a cover of Dusty Springfield's "I Close My Eyes and Count to Ten" as their next single, but it was not a commercial success.
 During that same year, the duo recorded their second album The Big Lie, however A&M Records decided not to release it.
 Having worked with Alison Moyet in 1986, the Freeman/Hughes-penned "Sleep Like Breathing" was lifted as the fourth and final single in late 1987 from her album Raindancing.
 A duet with Freeman, the song reached No. 80 in the UK.
 The Lover Speaks would split in 1988.